webdriverio/webdriverio/packages/wdio-shared-store-service/README.md

 ## Installation

-The easiest way is to keep `@wdio/shared-store-service` as a devDependency in your `package.json`, via:
+The easiest way is to keep `@wdio/shared-store-service` as a dev dependency in your `package.json`, via:

 ```sh
 npm install @wdio/shared-store-service --save-dev